arcee-ai/fastmlx/docs/contributing.md

     ```

 7. Submit a Pull Request
-    -    Head back to the fastmlx GitHub repo and open a pull request.
+    -    Head back to the FastMLX GitHub repo and open a pull request.
 We’ll review your changes, provide feedback, and merge them once everything is ready.

 ## Pull Request Guidelines